8b. Refine Ideation

 -

-Begin the workflow by clicking
+and configure the ideation by clicking

 .